 Here users are likely to experience changes to their mood, behaviour, outlook, associations, actions and decisions; all down to cocaine abuse.
 In turn, through these changes, it is likely that a user’s quality of life will plummet, causing financial and legal problems, health concerns, career disruptions and breakdown in relationships.

 If you’re currently abusing any drug, we urge you to continue reading this blog, sharing advice on how to stop taking cocaine for the better.
-Without following professional guidance, the strength and complexity of a cocaine addiction will continue to control your life, brain and future.
+Without following professional guidance, the strength and complexity of cocaine addiction will continue to control your life, brain and future.

 Why is it difficult to stop taking cocaine?